vue-youtube/vue-youtube/README.md

-# @vue-youtube/core
+# VueYoutube

-This plugin makes it easy to integrate the YouTube Iframe API into your Vue app.
-This plugin is Vue v2 and v3 compatible.
+This plugin makes it easy to integrate the YouTube Iframe Player into your Vue 2/3 app.

 ## 🧪 Upcoming version 1.0.7